xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 Write down the largest known double Mersenne prime 170141183460469231731687303715884105727 (2^127−1) --> I can delete all digits except the third-leftmost 1 and the second-rightmost 3, to get the prime 13

-Write down the largest known Fermat prime 65537 --> I can delete 6 and 3, to get the prime 557
+Write down the largest known Fermat prime 65537 --> I can delete 6 and 3, to get the prime 557 (also I can choose to delete 6 and two 5's, to get the prime 37) (also I can choose to delete two 5's and 3, to get the prime 67) (also I can choose to delete 6, one 5, and 7, to get the prime 53)

 Write down the famous repunit prime 1111111111111111111 (with 19 1's) --> I can delete 17 1's, to get the prime 11